-Similar to “Dad”, the mom is literally named Mum.
-Like Dad, Mum is an attentive and caring mother who spends times with her kids and their imaginations.
+Named Chilli for unknown reasons, like Dad, Mum is an attentive and caring mother who spends times with her kids and their imaginations.

 She is often the stabilizing force, helping, as wives sometimes do, to keep her husband in check.
 And like Dad, Mum is shown as a generally good example of what being a good mother to little kids can be like.
 I’m also told, she can do a bit of mom inadvertent mom shaming.

 The titular character, Bluey, likely named after the breed of dog, is a young girl with an active imagination.
 Unlike some shows that show very gender stereotyped roles for young girls (I’m talking about you, Mickey and the Roadster Racers.), Bluey plays lots of different imaginative games.

 True to both a young girl and a Blue Heeler, Bluey is full of energy.
 Honestly, Mum and Dad a freaking saints in the show with the amount this girls wants to play sometimes.

 Not to be confused with Puppy Dog Pals, Bingo in Bluey is, like the rest of the family, mostly tolerable and somewhat enjoyable.
 Like her sister Bluey, she is full of energy and has an active imagination that leads to several adventures.